ME-ICA/tedana/docs/contributing.rst

 tedana was developed out of a package known as multi-echo ICA (ME-ICA or meica) developed by Dr. Prantik Kundu.
 Though the usage of ICA for classification of signal vs noise components has continued in tedana, this is not a rule.
-The tedana community is open and encouraging of new methods, whether or not they have a basis in ICA.
+The tedana community is open and encouraging of new denoising methods, whether or not they have a basis in ICA.

-We are interested in any method that seeks to use the information from multiple echoes to identify signal (defined here as BOLD signals arising from neural processing) and noise (defined here as spurious changes unrelated to neural processing, i.e. motion, cardiac, respiration).
+Specifically, we are interested in any method that seeks to use the information from multiple echoes to identify signal (defined here as BOLD signals arising from neural processing) and noise (defined here as changes unrelated to neural processing, i.e. motion, cardiac, respiration).

 tedana is primarily intended to work on volume data, that is, data that is